Ulm School of Design: Internal conflicts

 Max Bill's departure also heralded a new phase: the creation of "development groups" that were created specifically to create links with industry.
 Many of the resulting designs went into production immediately.
 Among the most successful was audio equipment for the company Braun, corporate identity for the German airline Lufthansa and elevated trains for Railroad Hamburg.
 These industrial commissions brought a wealth of experience in teaching and decisive influence to the school and enhanced its reputation.

 In the fall of 1958 a major exhibition was held in the HfG five years after its opening.
 The HfG was presented to the general public for the first time, showing both the results of work from student workshops and the work of teachers.
 That same year also came the first issue of the HfG magazine "ulm", which was published in German and English, and lasted until the school closed in 1968.

 The formal education process continued to evolve during the 1960s.
 Teachers such as the mathematician Horst Rittel, sociologist Hanno Kesting, and industrial designer Bruce Archer were in favor of a design methodology based primarily on analytical studies, including business analysis.
 This approach caused internal conflicts as Otl Aicher, Hans Gugelot, Walter Zeischegg, and Tomás Maldonado resisted such an overly analytical emphasis and claimed instead that the design process had to be more than strictly a 'method of analysis'.
 It must be a balancing of both art and science, such as with the study of semiotics.

-Cup as part of stackable tableware for hotels designed by Hans Nick Roericht for thesis work during 1958 and 1959.
+Cup as part of stackable tableware for hotels designed by Hans Roericht for thesis work during 1958 and 1959.

 The consequence of this debate was a great exhibition of work that had been created in the classes of HfG and showcased the successful balancing of art and science.
 The show was initially in Ulm and Stuttgart in 1963, later in the Neue Sammlung, Munich, and in the Stedelijk Museum Amsterdam.
 In addition to the fundamental debate over curriculum, changes were made in the constitution and the reintroduction of a single rector to replace the Board of Governors.